 Direct and indirect operational costs/fees arising from efficient portfolio management techniques may be deducted from the revenue delivered to the concerned sub-funds.
+The lending agent for the Company, BNP Paribas Securities Services, receives a fee amounting up to 20% of the gross revenue for its services.
+BNP Paribas Securities Services is a wholly-owned subsidiary of the BNP Paribas Group.
 These costs and fees will not include hidden revenues.